Lagrangian pointLa·gran·gi·an point

-Astronomy Any of five points, stable with respect to gravitational forces and in the orbital plane of two bodies, one of which is much larger than the other.
-A third, smaller body placed at one of these points will remain in equilibrium with respect to the other two bodies.
+Astronomy Any of five points in the orbital plane of two bodies, one of which is much larger than the other, at which a third, even smaller body will remain in gravitational equilibrium.
+Bodies located at Lagrangian points appear stationary with respect to the larger two bodies.
+Also called Lagrange point.

 Origin of Lagrangian pointAfter Comte Joseph Louis Lagrange.